Types of Graduate Courses

 No more than three credits of blanket-numbered courses in each field of study may be used in the MAIS program; thesis credits or research paper credits are exempt from this limitation.

 No more than 50% of courses used on a graduate program of study may be the 500-level component of a dual-listed course (otherwise referred to as 'slash' courses).
 Courses bearing dual-listed numbers (400/500) must provide graduate-level learning outcomes for students enrolled for 500-level credit.
 In most cases this distinction includes emphasis on developing skills in analysis, synthesis, and/or evaluation for the 500-level credit.
-Slash courses can be identified by checking the Class Notes area of the OSU Catalog for the following message: Does not meet Graduate School's stand-alone requirement.
+Slash courses can be identified by checking the Class Notes area of the OSU Schedule of Classes each term for the following message: Does not meet Graduate School's stand-alone requirement.

 A graduate student who has taken a 4XX course may not include the corresponding 5XX course on his or her graduate program.
 If a graduate student inadvertently enrolls in a the 4XX section of a course, they should see the FW graduate program coordinator for assistance with correcting their registration as soon as the error is noted.